Paternoster Square: 1980s and 1990s

 In the late 1980s, many tenants moved to other London sites, resulting in a number of premises being left vacant.
 That prompted landlords and the City of London to welcome proposals to redevelop the area.
-In 1987, a body awarded a prize for a plan complex, bold, postmodern plan by Arup, but it was not implemented.
 In 1990, architect John Simpson developed a scheme, sponsored by a newspaper competition and championed by the Prince of Wales.
-It featured classically-inspired architecture, which would have been sympathetic with the nearby cathedral.
-More radical planners in the City criticised the plans as a pastiche, although though the scheme that was eventually constructed also drew heavily from classical architecture, complete with Corinthian columns and classical mouldings.
+It featured classically inspired architecture, which would have been sympathetic with the nearby cathedral.

 In 1996, permission was granted for a master plan by Sir William Whitfield, which was finally built.
+The development was implemented by developers, Stanhope plc and Mitsubishi Estate.
 By October 2003, the redeveloped square was complete, lined with buildings by Whitfield's firm among others.
 Among the first new tenants was the London Stock Exchange.

 Occupy London and public space controversy

 The London Stock Exchange was the initial target for the protesters of Occupy London on 15 October 2011.
 Attempts to occupy Paternoster Square were thwarted by police, Police sealed off the entrance to Paternoster Square.
 A High Court injunction had been granted against public access to the square, defining it as private property.
 The square was repeatedly described as 'public space' in the plans for Paternoster Square, meaning the public is granted access but does not designate the square as a right of way under English law, thus the owner can limit access at any time.